apache/nuttx/configs/sabre-6quad/README.txt

 There is a lot of testing that could be done but, unfortunately, I still have no i.MX6 hardware to test on.

 2016-03-28:  I now have a used MCIMX6Q-SDB which is similar to the target configuration described below except that it does not have the 10.1" LVDS display.
 Next step:  Figure out how to run a copy of NuttX using U-Boot.

+2016-03-31: Most all of the boot of the NSH configuration seems to be working.
+It gets to NSH and NSH appears to run normally.
+However, there is no output on the UART1 VCOM.

 Platform Features
 =================